-As I was showing her into the room for the start of her session last week, a client asked “how are you?”.
+As I was showing her into the room for the start of our session last week, a client asked “how are you?”.
 I launched into an extensive account of what was going on in my life, including my concerns about my cat’s digestive issues and my feelings about Brexit.
 Half an hour later, she got to talk about her stuff.

 Of course, this didn’t happen.